foxssake/netfox/docs/netfox/guides/network-time.md

 The other supported case is pausing the game from the engine itself.
 Whenever `SceneTree.paused` is set to true, *NetworkTime* won't run the tick loop.

+!!!warning
-> *Note* that pausing the tick loop can cause desynchronization between peers, and could lead to clients fast-forwarding ticks to catch up, or time recalibrations.
+    Pausing the tick loop can cause desynchronization between peers, and could lead to clients fast-forwarding ticks to catch up, or time recalibrations.
     If the game is paused via SceneTree, make sure it is paused and unpaused at the same time on all peers.

 ## Time synchronization